Austria: woman survives abduction, convinces man to free her

-BERLIN (AP) - Austrian police say a 27-year-old woman has survived a kidnapping that included first being hit with a car by a 33-year-old man, being tied up with duct tape and then taken to a house where she was held for hours.
+BERLIN (AP) - An Austrian triathlete survived a kidnapping in which she was first hit by a car, tied up with duct tape and then taken to a remote house where she was held for hours before convincing her abductor to release her, police said.
+A 33-year-old man has been arrested.

-Graz police spokesman Fritz Grundnig said Thursday the woman, identified as triathlon athlete Nathalie Birli, was on her way to exercise Tuesday in Kumberg in southern Austria when she was abducted.
+Nathalie Birli, 27, was training with her bicycle on a road in Kumberg in southern Austria on Tuesday afternoon when she was abducted, Graz police spokesman Fritz Grundnig said.
+The attacker, whose name wasn’t given according to Austrian privacy rules, was arrested Wednesday.

-Birli told local daily Krone that after the attacker blindfolded her, he made her drink alcohol, tried to suffocate her and forced her in a bathtub with cold water.
-However, she said she eventually managed to gain his trust and convinced him to take her back home.
+Birli said that she was on her bicycle when a car rammed into her and knocked her over, according to an interview published in local newspaper Krone on Thursday.
+She said she broke her left arm in the fall and the driver then beat her with a stick and threw her into the back seat.

 Sign up for Daily Newsletters